Technique to evaluate wind turbines may boost wind power production

-Category: Environment Hits: 0With a global impetus toward utilizing more renewable energy sources, wind presents a promising, increasingly tapped resource.
+Category: Environment Hits: 10With a global impetus toward utilizing more renewable energy sources, wind presents a promising, increasingly tapped resource.
 Despite the many technological advancements made in upgrading wind-powered systems, a systematic and reliable way to assess competing technologies has been a challenge.
 Researchers have used advanced data science methods and ideas from the social sciences to compare the performance of different wind turbine designs.

 Read more https://www.sciencedaily.com/releases/2021/05/210525113647.htm